 A cancer diagnosis of any kind is a jolt.
-But after the tidal wave of anxiety about your physical future subsides, another daunting question stares you in the face.
+But after the tidal wave of anxiety about your physical future subsides, other daunting questions stare you in the face.

-And let’s face it.
-Most insurance plans only go so far.
-The very thought of paying the balance can be crippling.
+And most insurance plans only go so far.
+The thought of paying the balance can be crippling.
 You might even consider ignoring your doctors or skipping treatments.
 Stephanie Wilfong, manager of Patient Financial Clearance for OSF HealthCare, says don’t skip treatment because there are options.

-It’s important to understand what goes into figuring the total cost of fighting cancer.
+It’s important to understand what goes into figuring out the total cost of cancer care.

-Then there are the so-called “hidden costs.”
+Then there are the so-called “other costs.”
 They don’t always show up on a bill, but they are very real: